Decentralized-ID/decentralized-id.github.io/README.md

 >Thanks to those who are working to make digital identity, and the world, a better place.

+### /blockchain-identity and /awesome-indy

+**[/awesome-indy](https://github.com/infominer33/awesome-decentralized-id/blob/master/awesome-indy/)** is another list that naturally grew from this one; focused on Sovrin/Indy protocol, governance, and ecosystem.
+I've also worked on [/peacekeeper/blockchain-identity](https://github.com/peacekeeper/blockchain-identity/) and included some of its resources here.
+Ideally these lists will all compliment each-other.

+For now, I'm becoming more familiar with all of this material, and how it fits together in the decentralized identity space.
+I expect to be actively engaged building this repository for the next month or so, and look forward to it growing along with decentralized identity (irl) over the coming years.

 ### How I got into Decentralized Identity

 I was offering freelance research services on Fiverr, and was introduced to the subject of digital identity through a few different clients.
 One had me write a 3500 word report on "Blockchain and the United Nations."
 Another client had me write a 1500 word report on blockchain identity, an exploration of the sector.
 Besides that I've written a few articles considering the architecture of Hyperledger Indy.
 Throughout that time, I collected a ton of the best information I could find on decentralzied id, hyperledger indy, and company.
 I'm not on fiverr anymore, but I still do reserach and content creation :)